joonasy/rebirth/docs/css/naming-conventions.md

 ```

-### Responsive helpers …
+### Responsive helpers

-Certain utilities have responsive variants using the patterns: s-<name>, m-<name>, and lg-<name> for small, medium, and large Media Query breakpoints.
+Certain helpers have responsive variants using the patterns: s-<name>, m-<name>, and lg-<name> for small, medium, and large Media Query breakpoints.

 ## Components